japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-ForeachWriter.md

 == [[ForeachWriter]] ForeachWriter

-`ForeachWriter` is the <<contract, contract>> for a *foreach writer* that is a link:spark-sql-streaming-DataStreamWriter.adoc#foreach[streaming format] that controls streaming writes.
+`ForeachWriter` is the <<contract, contract>> for a *foreach writer* that is a link:spark-sql-streaming-DataStreamWriter.md#foreach[streaming format] that controls streaming writes.

-NOTE: `ForeachWriter` is set using link:spark-sql-streaming-DataStreamWriter.adoc#foreach[foreach] operator.
+NOTE: `ForeachWriter` is set using link:spark-sql-streaming-DataStreamWriter.md#foreach[foreach] operator.

 [source, scala]
 ----